The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 Identicon Gravatar

-Note that some web browser extensions such as Ghostery block Gravatar images, as they consider that Automattic (the owners of the Gravatar service) can determine what sites you visit based on the requests they get for your avatar.
+Note that some privacy web browser extensions such as Ghostery block Gravatar images, as they consider that Automattic (the owners of the Gravatar service) can determine what sites you visit based on the requests they get for your avatar.
 If you don't see avatars in your browser, consider that the problem may be due to an extension that you have installed in your browser.

 Since avatars are associated with users, it makes sense to add the logic that generates the avatar URLs to the user model.